deeprest/sagaGitlabMirror/DEV.md

 *Establish the design before resuming work*

 - Pawns and Controllers
-- turrent projectiles do not hit player
+- turret projectiles do not hit player

 - spiderbot.

 - confirm that Teams are working for all characters.
+- remove global references to CurrentPlayer where possible
+- cursorOuter is different based on control device
 - Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.
-- remove global references to CurrentPlayer where possible

-- cursorOuter is different based on control device
+- trigger release shoots graphook

 ### Composite Sprite Problems
 + composite sprite render layers.
 Create a layer for each composite, or how to keep entire composites from interlacing with one another?
 SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().